benmvp/slides/2017/nodevember/why-react.md

 - The nice thing about React, the JavaScript UI lib, tying itself to JavaScript instead of its own API is that as JavaScript evolves, it auto-evolves
 - You probably already noticed that we were using `class` keyword to create our React components
 - That's ES6 and it's become standard way of creating React components
+- I showed `import` which is the way of including other components & dependencies (also ES6)
 - This `Section` component _[describe what it does]_
 - But we can take this class-based component and...